‘RHOC’ Star Gina Kirschenheiter Wants Estranged Husband Matt Drug Tested Amid Their Custody Battle

 Gina Kirschenheiter wants to make sure that her estranged husband, Matt Kirschenheiter, isn’t on drugs.

-Amid their messy custody battle over their three kids, including 7-year-old Nicholas, 5-year-old Sienna, and four-year-old Luca, the Real Housewives of Orange County star has requested Matt undergo drug testing in new court documents.
+Amid their messy custody battle over their three kids, including 7-year-old Nicholas, 5-year-old Sienna, and 4-year-old Luca, the Real Housewives of Orange County star has requested Matt undergo drug testing in new court documents.

 On August 6, The Blast revealed that Gina asked the court to add the new terms to the temporary custody agreement she and Matt are currently abiding by.
-Gina also requested an emergency hearing and asked a judge to order Matt “submit to random expanded urine drug/alcohol testing within 24 hours of” her written request.
+Gina also requested an emergency hearing and asked a judge to order Matt to “submit to random expanded urine drug/alcohol testing within 24 hours of” her written request.

 According to the report, Gina wants Matt’s visitation canceled if he fails the test.